grlhb/University-projects/Python/README.md

-Exponential decay and double pendulum in python.s
+Exponential decay and double pendulum in python.